 As a rule of thumb, market experts advise that your EMI amount for any loan, including a personal loan should not be more than 40% of your monthly income.
 This is because most people have a relatively fixed income every month and have other expenses and financial obligations to account for.
 Additionally, there is always unpredictability about income if you are a self-employed businessman and unpredictability about losing your job or getting a salary cut if you are a salaried individual.
 Hence, being on the safer side and ensuring that your EMI payments don’t exceed 40% of your monthly income is the financially prudent decision to take.

 One of the key factors that influence the amount of EMI you pay every month is the rate of interest on your personal loan.
 The interest rate that you will be charged depends on a range of factors including your income, credit history, amount being borrowed, age amongst several others.
 Your credit history is one of the most important factors influencing the amount.
 Your credit history is mainly influenced by your repayment of past or current loans and repayment of your credit card bills.
-Typically, lenders and banking institutions will offer more lucrative interest rates to customers they perceive as being low credit risk - that is those who have repaid their previous loans and bills on time.
+Typically, lenders and banking institutions will offer more lucrative personal loan interest rates to customers they perceive as being low credit risk - that is those who have repaid their previous loans and bills on time.

 Hence, when you are calculating your personal loan EMI ensure you are strategic and take into consideration the impact that this will have on your monthly and overall financial budget.
 Your repayment capacity is greatly influenced by your other fixed monthly expenses and you should take those into consideration before making your decision.